education.vic.gov.au

 • a moderately higher per student rate for primary school settings (applied after enrolment threshold is reached).
 This is in response to the Royal Commission’s recognition that secondary schools are typically larger and many already have access to several department-funded mental health programs (including Mental Health Practitioners, GPs in schools, headspace counselling)

-More information on the how the Fund is calculated through SRP can be found on the Student Resource Package – Targeted Initiatives page.
+More information on the Fund can be found on the Student Resource Package – Targeted Initiatives page.

 The following arrangements apply.
 Schools: